-Published Feb 3, 2016 at 3:44 PM | Updated at 3:53 PM EST on Feb 3, 2016
+Published Feb 3, 2016 at 3:44 PM | Updated at 10:28 PM EDT on Jun 13, 2019

-The city of Flint, Michigan, is under a federal emergency declaration after it was discovered that residents were being delivered lead-contaminated water for over a year.
+The city of Flint, Michigan, was placed under a federal emergency declaration after it was discovered that residents were being delivered lead-contaminated water for over a year.
 The city had switched from Detroit's water system to untreated water from the Flint River in April 2014 as a money-saving measure.
 The decision was made by an emergency manager appointed by Michigan Gov. Rick Snyder when the cash-strapped city was placed under state control.

 The corrosive Flint River water was not properly treated and led to metal leaching from the city's old pipes, contaminating drinking water for the nearly 100,000 residents of Flint.
 The FBI was called in to investigate.
 The National Guard and Red Cross distributed bottled water to residents in the wake of the crisis and screened children's blood for traces of lead – the neurotoxin has been linked to behavioral issues, learning disabilities and lower IQs.